philips-software/functiondefextractor/README.md

 - Using functiondefextractor to extract functions from code would return a dataframe with same content as excel file.

-- When functiondefextractor is executed to analyse patterns in code, an excel file with multiple sheets would be generated which contains the requested patterns and pivot table.
-Also an html file with pivot table of the same would be generated.
+- When functiondefextractor is executed from script to analyse patterns in code, a tuple with 2 data frames would be generated which contains the requested pattern statements with their count in various functions and a pivot table of the same respectively.

 ## Contact